Kray-G/kinx/README.md

 *   Assigning the object to the variable of the name you specified.
     For example, the variable name is `YourLibrary` in the above case.
 *   After that, if there is `kxyourlibrary.kx` is found in the library path, automatically loading it.
-    *   The library is searched by the following order.
+    *   The library is searched by the order which is same as `using`.
-        *   Current directory.
-        *   The same directory as executable of `kinx`.
-        *   The child `lib` directory of a directory of `kinx` executable.
-        *   The child `lib` directory of a parent directory of `kinx` executable.

 For `new` operator, `new A` is just alias of `A.create`.
 See [Class Design](doc/ClassDesign.md) for how class works.